 How Do You Make French Toast Not Soggy?

 This is a great question!
-It just so happens that THIS recipe will never be soggy because of the size of the dish, the height of the ingredients (if it were mile-high the middle wouldn’t be cooked through), and the method.
+It just so happens that THIS recipe will never be soggy because of the size of the dish, the height of the ingredients, and the method.
 Most baked french toast recipes will require overnight chilling so that the bread can soak up every last bit of the egg and moisture… but this recipe doesn’t!
 The filling just covers all of the bread and it bakes into a perfect casserole that is done from top to bottom.

 - 6 large eggs, room temperature